-Subsequent to June 30, 2016, on July 20, 2016, the Company consummated its Public Offering in which it sold 40,250,000 Units (including the full exercise of the underwriter's overallotment option), with each Unit consisting of one share of Class A Common Stock and one-third of one warrant to purchase one share of Class A Common Stock at a price of \$11.50 per share.
+On July 20, 2016, the Company consummated its Public Offering in which it sold 40,250,000 Units (including the full exercise of the underwriter's overallotment option), with each Unit consisting of one share of Class A Common Stock and one-third of one warrant to purchase one share of Class A Common Stock at a price of \$11.50 per share.
 The units in the Public Offering were sold at an offering price of \$10.00 per unit, generating total gross proceeds of approximately \$402,500,000, including the sale of an aggregate of 5,250,000 Units to cover over-allotments.
 The securities sold in the Public Offering were registered under the Securities Act on a registration statement on Form S-1 (No. 333-212133).
 The SEC declared the registration statement effective on July 14, 2016.

 In connection with the Public Offering, the Company incurred offering costs of \$22,697,678 (including an underwriting discount of \$8,050,000 and a Deferred Discount of \$14,087,500).
 Other incurred offering costs consisted principally of formation and preparation fees related to the Public Offering.
-Prior to the closing of the Public Offering, the Sponsor loaned the Company \$225,000 (out of \$300,000 that was available) (\$175,000 of which was outstanding at June 30, 2016).
+Prior to the closing of the Public Offering, the Sponsor loaned the Company \$225,000 (out of \$300,000 that was available).
 This Note was non-interest bearing and were paid in full on July 20, 2016 in connection with closing of the Public Offering.

 After deducting the underwriting discounts and commissions (excluding the deferred portion of \$14,087,500 in underwriting discounts and commissions, which amount will be payable upon consummation of the Initial Business Combination, if consummated) and the Public Offering expenses, the total net proceeds from our Public Offering and the private placement of the Private Placement Warrants was approximately \$403,962,822 of which \$402,500,000 (or \$10.00 per Unit sold in the Public Offering) was placed in the Trust Account.
-Approximately \$1,462,822 was held outside the Trust Account and will be used to fund the Company's operating expenses.
-The net proceeds of the Public Offering and the sale of the Private Placement Warrants are held in the Trust Account and will be invested in U.S. government treasury bills with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+Approximately \$1,462,822 was held outside the Trust Account and has been used to fund the Company's operating expenses.
+As of September 30, 2016 cash and cash equivalents held outside the Trust Account was \$1,037,822.
+The net proceeds of the Public Offering and the sale of the Private Placement Warrants are held in the Trust Account and have been invested in U.S. government treasury bills with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.